danielheene/assignment/README.md

 - I have tried to style the components according to the system-ui / styled-system specs, but I am not a designer and trying to define tokens is definitely not my best work here :)
 - I would have liked to implement some unit tests to test the reducer but could not find a good way to test it like doing it with redux reducers.
-The only thing I have seen was an article in which was described to trigger the actions and test the rendered visual output from DOM.
+The only thing I have seen was in an article in which was described to trigger the actions and test the rendered visual output from DOM.
 That seemed a bit strange for me and not like a good workaround.
   Then I didn't spend more time on it.
+Due to some time loss in trying I also skipped testing the representational components as I would only generate snapshots of them.
 - I did not find the time to add Storybook and add an example story to it.